prasannax1/starships/README.md

 Descending down into the cargo hold, we see the doors connecting to the half second deck underneath the main deck.
 The center of this is occupied by a horizontal warp core, with additional modular units on the sides.

-#### Note on auxillary vehicles

-The cargo hold of the *Magpie* is big enough to hold land vehicle - or even a small shuttle although it would be a tight fit.
-To facilitate this, the cargo bay of the *Magpie* is equipped with semi-permeable shields.

 ## Hawk Class